SeanCooke/donation-analytics/README.md

 A repeat donor is identified if `donations[zip_code|name]` has with length greater than 1.
 After a repeat donor is found, the corresponding list in `contributors` is scanned to write a line to `repeat-donors.txt`.
 All donations from repeat donors for the corresponding candidate during the corresponding year are stored in a list.
 The specified percentile is computed using [The Nearest Rank Method](https://en.wikipedia.org/wiki/Percentile#The_nearest-rank_method).
 This value as well as `repeat_donors_donations_sum` is rounded to the nearest integer.

-There is a line in `repeat-donors.txt` for each repeat donor found.
 The line written to `repeat-donors.txt` is of the form:

 ~~~~
 cmte_id|zip_code|transaction_year|percentile_amt|repeat_donors_donations_sum|number_of_repeat_donors